-A: Barcelona has great public transportation system.
+A: Barcelona has a great public transportation system.
 You can get around the city by bus, metro or cycling.
 You only need a car if you live outside the city like I do, but even then I can use the train to get into the city.

 Q: How would you rate the healthcare in Spain?

 A: Healthcare in Spain is experiencing budget cuts due to the present financial situation.
 If you do not speak Spanish, understanding and communicating with a physician might be a problem.
 Few doctors do speak a limited beginner’s level of English.
-Problems arise with receptionists and clerks at the clinics who barely attempt to speak English.
-You can speak awful Spanish to them and they will not take the time to clarify bureaucratic doubts in simple Spanish to you.
+Problems arise with receptionists and clerks at the clinics, who barely attempt to speak English.
+You can speak awful Spanish to them, and they will not take the time to clarify bureaucratic doubts in simple Spanish to you.
 They don't have much patience for foreigners.